kamiljk/kamiljk/README.md

 ### Hi there 👋🏼

 I'm Kamil.
-Data
+Data daddy.
 <!--
 **kamiljk/kamiljk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 💪🏼 I’m currently working on ...
+💪🏼  I’m currently working on ...

     ⚡️  Restarting my career after full-time parenting

     ⚡️  Building a portfolio of projects and a website to host it

     ⚡️  Volunteering with Neurodiversity In Business, a UK-based org whose mission is to enable more neuroinclusive workplaces (https://neurodiversityinbusiness.org)